pajaydev/ebay-node-api/CONTRIBUTING.md

 `npm run test` which will test your code.

 **Working on your first Pull Request?**
-<a href="https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github" target="_blank">How to Contribute to an Open Source Project on GitHub</a>.
+<a href='https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github' target='_blank'>How to Contribute to an Open Source Project on GitHub</a>.
 Thanks to @kentcdodds for this amazing tutorial.